saif86/Pakfood-Internationals---OOP-Case-Study/README.md

   * Calculate the total area of both rooms, Print area of both rooms and their total area.
 ### Sample Output:
 ![untitled](https://user-images.githubusercontent.com/41892175/47066237-059ca480-d218-11e8-95c2-0aab7e8980ac.png)

+## Task 3 - Inheritance & Aggregation
+In continuation of the Task 1, consider the following class diagram (a part from Task 1 solution), detailed description of the diagram is given in the table.